 - For fees to resit one or both parts of the exam see our Payments page

 In the case of a split decision on grading of the oral/practical examination, the observer will be asked to make the final decision.

 The Examiners will advise the EC and Council whether an adequate standard has been met.
 These recommendations will be made after each part of the exams.
 It will be the Council who makes the final decision.

-The exam committee chair will inform the candidates of the outcome in writing, normally within two weeks of each part.
+The exam committee chair will inform the candidates of the outcome in writing, normally within two to three weeks of each part.

 For appeals see Article V of the Bylaws.

 Should the candidate be from the same organisation or have some kind of cooperation with any of the examiners then the examiner will not be involved in setting questions, conducting the examination or discussions about the result of that candidate.

 Candidates, committee members and examiners must sign a Confidentiality Statement prior to having access to examination materials.
 All communications between the Committee and candidates are strictly confidential.
 Exceptions may be granted during appeal procedures.